 Prune clematis now to encourage a waterfall of large, showy blooms by summer.

-Clematis are among the best value climbers you can get – you’ll find a fantastic range in our garden centre here in Hemlington and now is just the time of year to plant them.
+Clematis are among the best value climbers you can get – you’ll find a fantastic range in our garden centre here in Hemlington and Middlesbrough and now is just the time of year to plant them.
 They say you can have a clematis in flower every day of the year, and we’ve got the varieties to prove it from winter-flowering evergreen Clematis cirrhosa to spring alpine clematis, large-flowered summer clematis and the sophisticated, elegant blooms of autumn clematis like the viticella and texensis types.